SiriusZYZ/Notes/slbs/hrQA.md

 3. The third thing would be the company's culture, and I think that is what I love SLB a lot.
    - SLB cares about safety of its employees.
 You have rigorous safety protocols for field engineers and mechanics engineers , you have safety training for personnel who work in the office.
 But I want to mention something that touch me a lot.
 I read an article about the first aid day on your WeChat public account.
 It's about CPR and AED equipment training,  what to do when someone is choking, and other first aid knowledge.
 I was really impressed because I always want to learn how to properly perform the CPR back in the school.
 But they never open a lecture for first aid and that's a pity.
   - BGC also has a diverse and inclusive culture.
 Which means one can learn a lot from others with different background.
 And I think that would benefit in both the professional way and the daily life way.
   - And I found people in BGC have a sense of ownership, and the company cares about employee's innovative ideas.
 In the campus recruiting intro video clip, I learned that some of your products fancy features are origin from the employees' inspiration.
 At first, it was those software engineers who came up with some new idea and try to demonstrate on the innovation competition.
 Then SLB found it feasible and decided to integrate this feature into the products .
-Which i guess, would give those engineer a sense of achievement and ownership of SLB.
+Which I guess, would give those engineer a sense of achievement and ownership of SLB.
+And I think that's very nice.

 # Project
 ## Borehole acoustic evaluation project.